raspberrypilearning/safeguarding-module/en/quiz1/question_6.md

 legend: Question 6 of 9
 ---

-Is it good practice or bad practice to take young people alone on car journeys?
+Is it good practice or poor practice to take young people alone on car journeys?

 --- choices ---
 - ( ) Good practice